-Event Action by Action Complete by working day On receipt of a review request Recipient of request for review Forward the request to The Complaints Officer.
-1 On receipt of a review request The Complaints Manager Send acknowledgement within two working days of receipt.
-2 The Complaints Manager / FOI Administrator / FOI Officer Consult Information Governance and FOI records to identify the FOI Administrator(s) involved in the request.
+Event Action by Action Complete by working day On receipt of a Recipient of request Forward the request to The 1 review request for review Complaints Officer.
+On receipt of a The Complaints Send acknowledgement within 2 review request Manager two working days of receipt.
+The Complaints Manager / FOI Administrator / FOI Officer Consult Information Governance and FOI records to identify the FOI Administrator(s) involved in the request.
 2 The Complaints Manager / FOI Officer Notify FOI Administrator(s) that worked on the request that a review has been requested and provide a copy of statement in support from applicant.
 2